EmmanuelInyang/AltSchool-Second-Semester-Assignments/14-07-2023/bash-script-assignment.md

           echo File does not exist
        fi
      ```
-   **-r operator:** This operator checks whether the given file has read access or not.
+   - **r operator:** This operator checks whether the given file has read access or not.
 If it has read access then it returns true otherwise false. <br>
      ```
       if [ -r $FileName ]
       then